debasmitadey9/debasmitadey9/README.md

 - 👋 Hi, I’m @debasmitadey9 (Debasmita Dey)
-- 👀 I’m interested in IoT Security, AI/ML concepts, and mad about RL
+- 👀 I’m interested in IoT Security, AI/ML concepts, and RL (mad about this one!)
 - 🌱 I’m currently a research scholar at IIEST Shibpur

 <!---